captainbarbosa/pathfinder/README.md

 **Pathfinder** is the result of my last two week sprint at The Iron Yard's back-end engineering course.

+It is still in active development so there will be frequent updates.

 The goal of creating Pathfinder was to create a visually appealing, easy to use interface for itinerary planning with a geospatial aspect in mind.

 Pathfinder was created with [Ruby on Rails](https://github.com/rails/rails), [Skeleton](http://getskeleton.com/) and [Mapbox GL JS](https://www.mapbox.com/mapbox-gl-js/api/).